Van Leo: Biography and career

 During the early years of his studio, Van Leo would often take portraits of people, some of which were celebrities, for free, for the sake of advertisement of his new studio.
 Actors, actresses, entertainers from the Opera were his favorite clientele for they were in constant need of new pictures for their productions.
 One condition maintained for Van Leo's free work was that a visible credit would be shown under each photograph and as such his name became associated with the celebrities.
 Although he was associated with the celebrities, Van Leo was admired for being a photographer who did not seek money, or publicity.
 He had refused to attain a name from being a photographer of the powerful, like several photographers at the time who had publicized themselves as being photographers of kings or presidents.

-After the Egyptian coup d'état of 1952, Van Leo's clients mainly became individuals from the higher strata of the Egyptian society, and poular faces like writers, scholars, also actors and actresses maintained their dealings with the photographer (Rushdi Abaza, Dalida, Taha Hussien, Omar El Sherif).
+After the Egyptian coup d'état of 1952, Van Leo's clients mainly became individuals from the higher strata of the Egyptian society, and popular faces like writers, scholars, also actors and actresses maintained their dealings with the photographer (Rushdi Abaza, Dalida, Taha Hussien, Omar El Sherif).
 Out of necessity, he also had to start doing passport and ID work, wedding portraits, portraits for soldiers and officers of the Egyptian Armed Forces, and even reproductions of photos the deceased brought by their loved ones.

 On January 24, 1998 Van Leo did his last portrait session and later proceeded to close his studio.
 The same year, Van Leo bequeathed his entire collection of work to the American University of Cairo.
 In March 2002, Van Leo died from a heart attack.